OfficialCodinary/PokeDB/README.md

-# PokeDb Documentation
+# rgpokedb Documentation

 ## Overview
-PokeDb is a Node.js library that provides functions for accessing Pokémon data.
-It allows you to retrieve information about Pokémon species, their base stats, moves, items, types, and more.
-PokeDb utilizes JSON files for data storage and retrieval.
+rgpokedb is a Node.js library that provides functions for accessing Pokémon data.
+It allows you to retrieve information about Pokémon species, their base stats, moves, items, types, and more. rgpokedb utilizes JSON files for data storage and retrieval.

 ## Installation
-To use PokeDb in your Node.js project, make sure you have Node.js installed.
+To use rgpokedb in your Node.js project, make sure you have Node.js installed.
 Then, follow these steps:

 1. Create a new directory for your project (if not already done).
 2. Navigate to the project directory in your terminal or command prompt.